 A prime example in modern-day cinema is good-guy Luke Skywalker going head to head with bad guy Darth Vader in the "Star Wars" movies.

 However, one also could make the argument that two other characters in the "Star Wars" universe could be considered protagonists: Princess Leia and Han Solo.
 After all, if not for Leia sending a coded message to Obi-Wan Kenobi, Luke would likely have remained a farmer on Tattooine.
 And if not for Han Solo's ship the Millennium Falcon, Luke and Obi-Wan would not have gotten very far.

 But since the story is told primarily from Luke's point of view, he's probably the strongest example of a protagonist in the original "Star Wars" trilogy.
 Usually, the audience sees the action through the protagonist's eyes.

-Examples of Protagonists in Literature
+Examples in Literature

-In complex works of literature, the protagonist may be hard to identify.
-Becky Sharpe is one of the main protagonists in Vanity Fair, but she's an extremely flawed character.
+In movies as well as in works of literature, the protagonist may be hard to identify, especially if you're looking for a heroic character.
+Becky Sharpe is one of the main protagonists in "Vanity Fair," but she's extremely flawed.
 By the end of the book, Becky is almost unlikable.
-In this way she's a very good example of another truth in literature: well-written protagonists are round characters.
-Round characters tend to be more fully developed and described than flat or static characters.
-As such, they should be the most interesting, complex characters in your book or story.
+In this way she's a very good example of another truth in literature: well-written protagonists are well-rounded characters.